bilo1967/jquery-event-holdrepeat/README.md

 # jquery-event-holdrepeat
 On Mouse HoldRepeat event handling component for JQuery

-This plugin extends jQuery to support "holdrepeat" events, which are triggered when an element is pressed and held at least for a specified duration.
+This plugin extends jQuery to support "holdrepeat" events, which are triggered when an element is pressed and held at least for a specified duration, to distinguish it from a click.
 During the hold, the event is triggered repeatedly at a configurable interval, with optional acceleration to decrease the interval over time (and increase the trigger rate).

 Features:
 - Customizable initial delay before the first holdrepeat event.